Ancurio/mkxp/README.md

 If a requested font is not found, no error is generated.
 Instead, a built-in font is used (currently "Liberation Sans").

-## What doesn't work
+## What doesn't work (yet)

-* Audio formats other than ogg/wav (this might change in the future)
+* midi and wma audio files
-* Audio "pitch" parameter
+* Audio "pitch" parameter (OpenAL offers a cheap alternative by playing sound faster/slower)
 * The Win32API ruby class (for obvious reasons)
 * Restarting the game with F12
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)*